 FELISHA LEGETTE-JACK | HEAD COACH

-Felisha Legette-Jack is entering her sixth season at the helm of the Bulls after being named the 12th head coach in UB women’s basketball history on June 14, 2012.
-Legette-Jack has accumulated a 90-70 overall record at Buffalo, second most wins in program history by a head coach.
+Felisha Legette-Jack is entering her eighth season at the helm of the Bulls in 2019-20 after being named the 12th head coach in UB women’s basketball history on June 14, 2012.
+Legette-Jack has accumulated a 143-86 overall record at Buffalo, second most wins in program history by a head coach.
+She went over the 250 career win plateau during the 2017-18 season and currently owns a 284-249 career head coaching record across 17 seasons as head coach.

 Legette-Jack also was honored by Buffalo Business First Magazine in their annual Power 100 list in 2017.
 Members of the Power 100 list are the 100 most influential women in Western New York and Legette-Jack came in at #75 on the list.